 The mind-bending, time-warping adventure continues as intrepid newspaper deliverer Tiffany is launched from the prehistoric past into the year 2000!
 In this harrowing version of our past, Y2K was even more of a cataclysm than experts feared, and the only person who can save the future is a 12-year-old girl from 1988.

 The ending of PAPER GIRLS #15 left us on quite a cliffhanger, as we saw robots off in the distance behind Tiffany.
 It was a grand shot, and like the ending to every arc before it, it gave us something that left us wanting more.
-This title does one of the best jobs [out of any book on the shelf] at giving us amazing splash pages that amp its respective writer’s (BKV’s in this case) writing to an intense and “smack you the face” level.
+This title does one of the best jobs (out of any book on the shelf) at giving us amazing splash pages that amp its respective writer’s (Vaughan’s in this case) writing to an intense and “smack you the face” level.

-The double page spread (panel below) that Cliff [Chiang] gave us in this issue is hands down one of my absolute favorite thus far.
-It’s weird to try to explain, but Cliff’s style was definitely destined for this book.
-I truly couldn’t picture any other artist drawing PAPER GIRLS, and that’s not a knock at other artists, it’s the sound of my deep voice singing Cliff’s praise at the top of my lungs– yeah, yeah, I know, your ears are probably bleeding from how bad I am at singing.
+The double page spread (panel below) that Chiang gave us in this issue is hands down one of my absolute favorite thus far.
+It’s weird to try to explain, but Chiang’s style was definitely destined for this book.
+I truly couldn’t picture any other artist drawing PAPER GIRLS, and that’s not a knock at other artists, it’s the sound of my deep voice singing Chiang’s praise at the top of my lungs– yeah, yeah, I know, your ears are probably bleeding from how bad I am at singing.

 It leaves me wondering if perhaps we’ll see this Y2K Grand Father come face to face with the Grand Father we had been seeing.
 I think it’d be quite interesting, though it depends on whether or not these are singular temporal characters who can only exist at one point in time at a time.
 If that were the case, I’d be as equally curious to see how that’s handled to explain the older and younger appearances.

 BUT something’s not right, I felt like she was expecting someone else.
 It was clear she didn’t know exactly who would be showing up to her door, but that someone would.
-And as we can see (in the above panel) she has sketches of the Teenagers.
+And as we can see in the panel that she has sketches of the Teenagers.
 I sincerely think that’s who she was expecting, and not our Paper Girls.
-This is definitely something that I’m going to keep my eye on through this arc, and see if I’m right [or wrong.]
+This is definitely something that I’m going to keep my eye on through this arc, and see if I’m right (or wrong).

-I’m always finding myself falling in love with this title all over again after reading an issue, and man-oh-man did this issue really do that to me [again.]
+I’m always finding myself falling in love with this title all over again after reading an issue, and man-oh-man did this issue really do that to me again.
 It really felt like we had gone back to the vibe of the first arc.
 There was a definite feeling of innocence that coursed through it, and I don’t know, but it strikes me in a good way.
-It’s able to pull us [readers] out of the chaos of reality and give us something to get away in.
-Once again I’m pleased to be giving a great score, as I give PAPER GIRLS #16 a 4.6 out of 5.
+It’s able to pull us readers out of the chaos of reality and give us something to get away in.

 This amazing issue can be found on the shelves of a local comic shop closest to you, and PAPER GIRLS #17 will be warping through time and space to be there on Wednesday, November 1st!